 Compliance with SB 5740 Does Not Cure Usury

-SB 898 continues its explanation of SB 5740 stating categorically that mere compliance with SB 5740 will not cure a breach of Usury.
+SB 898 continues its explanation of SB 5740 stating categorically that mere compliance with SB 5740 will not cure a breach of New York Usury Laws.
 Thus, a breach of usury remains usurious and compliance with SB 5740 will not cure such usury.

 SB 5740 Applies to All Commercial Loans Under $2.5MM

 Originally, SB 5740 governed loans of less than $500,000.00.
 Now, as amended by SB 898, the law applies to commercial lending transactions, including Merchant Cash Advance, of less than $2,500,000.00.
 Thus, expanding the Statutes reach.
 It is worth noting that under New York Usury laws, the charging of interest in excess of 25% on a loan less than $2,500,000.00 is considered criminal usury.
 Ostensibly now, non-conventional loans under $2.5MM in New York are subject to both SB 5740 and to New York criminal usury.

 One little quirk exists though, what if the loan is for exactly $2,500,000.00?
 The law would seem to point to the fact that a transaction in the exact amount of $2.5MM is still governed by SB 5740, but not governed any longer under criminal usury since in New York criminal usury is capped at $2,499,999.00

 Exemption For Fellow Car Dealerships

 S.B.
 898 explains that a car dealer is exempt from the disclosure requirements of SB 5740 provided the recipient of the financing is also a car dealer or a car rental company and where their dealings lead to a transaction that exceeds $50,000.00.